• Skip to primary navigation

 • Are rich in vitamins and minerals

-You can buy hemp seeds in bulk from Thrive Market and sprinkle them on top of your smoothie (they’re also a good healthy snack to have on hand during the day.)
+You can buy these hemp hearts from Amazon and sprinkle them on top of your smoothie (they’re also a good healthy snack to have on hand during the day.)

 Beets